 Whistleblowing and use of the Confidential Reporting Policy is the mechanism by which staff can voice their concerns, made in good faith, without fear of repercussion.
-Staff should be aware of the school's Confidential Reporting Policy which meets the terms of the Public Interest Disclosure Act 1998.
+Staff should be aware of the school's Confidential Reporting Policy which meets the terms of the Public Interest Disclosure Act 2013.

 Staff should acknowledge their individual responsibilities to bring matters of concern to the attention of senior management and/or relevant external agencies.
-This is particularly important where the welfare of children may be at risk.
+Where the welfare of children may be at risk, this should be brought to the attention of the DSL or Deputy DSL.